Hiring an Apprentice

 Government Employer Incentive

-The employer incentive for employing a new apprentice has been increased and extended.
-From 1st April to 30th September employers will be able to claim £3,000 for taking on a new apprentice regardless of age.
+The employer incentive for employing a new apprentice has been extended to 31st January 2022.
+From 1st April 2021 to 31st January 2022 employers can claim £3,000 for taking on a new apprentice regardless of age.

 Derbyshire County Council